-Genetics play a big role.
+Genetics plays a big role.
 “Hereditary under-eye circles are often vascular (dark purple) or pigmented (brown), but they can also have sunken tear troughs or under-eye bags,” says Kenneth Howe, M.D., board-certified dermatologist at Wexler Dermatology in New York City.
-A crowd of veins can also cause dark circles, according to Howe, and while it is normal for veins to be in this location, “the thinning of the skin (due to sun-damage or intrinsic aging) can make the underlying blood vessels more visible,” he explains.
+According to Howe, a crowd of veins can also cause dark circles, and while it is normal for veins to be in this location, “the thinning of the skin (due to sun-damage or intrinsic aging) can make the underlying blood vessels more visible,” he explains.

-Genetics aside, there are other factors that contribute to dark circles — ones that, thankfully, we have more control over.
-“Dehydration, lack of sleep, allergies, nasal congestion, smoking and anemia also can contribute,” says Hadley King, M.D., board-certified dermatologist in New York City.
+Genetics aside, other factors contribute to dark circles under eyes — ones that, thankfully, we have more control over.
+“Dehydration, lack of sleep, allergies, nasal congestion, smoking and anemia also can contribute,” says Hadley King, M.D., a board-certified dermatologist in New York City.
 “The two most common causes of anemia are vitamin B12 deficiency and iron deficiency.”

 Under-eye bags love to stay chill, and a cool compress can cause the local blood vessels to constrict, lessening swelling and diminishing puffiness.
 “Eye creams with caffeine can also help constrict blood vessels and therefore reduce the amount of fluid accumulating,” says King.
 She also suggests to “drink more water, eat less salt and sleep propped up on a couple of pillows so the fluid does not all collect in the under-eye area.”

-Of course, eye creams are a great option too, if you are already getting plenty of beauty sleep and don’t want to go the filler route.
-“Eye products containing antioxidants may also be helpful … as the antioxidant interferes with the production of pigment and will therefore brighten dark circles, improve pigmentation and prevent free-radical damage from UV light exposure,” says King.
+Of course, eye creams are a great option too, if you are already getting plenty of beauty sleep and do not want to go the filler route.
+“Eye products containing antioxidants may also be helpful … as the antioxidant interferes with the production of pigment and will, therefore, brighten dark circles, improve pigmentation and prevent free-radical damage from UV light exposure,” says King.

-It is harder to treat and prevent dark circles than it is to cover them up.
+It is harder to treat and prevent dark rings under eyes than it is to cover them up.
 King notes that many concealers that help reduce the appearance of under-eye circles have reflective materials (like mica) in them that reflect light and therefore decrease the dark appearance.

 When choosing a concealer, it is important to understand that the color under your eye is usually a slightly different shade than the rest of your face.
 “Look for the same depth of color in more of a cool tone when searching for an under-eye concealer,” says Meredith Baraf, celebrity makeup artist.

 First, start with a moisturized under-eye, and then use a thin liquid color corrector before applying your concealer.
-“Choose a peach or pink [color corrector], depending on your skin tone, then follow with your concealer and a finishing powder that’s both light refracting and ensures long-wear” says Baraf.
+“Choose a peach or pink [color corrector], depending on your skin tone, then follow with your concealer and finishing powder that’s both light refracting and ensures long-wear,” says Baraf.